 Ms Poli is passionate about promoting and supporting rangatahi, particularly Māori and wāhine, in construction and infrastructure roles.
 She brings her passion for broader social and environmental outcomes associated with the industry, advocating for a stronger Māori voice within the engineering, education, construction and infrastructure sectors.

-Teresa was our inaugural Governance Associate, becoming a full Council member on 15 December 2023.
+Teresa was our inaugural Gover on 15 December 2023.